If you’re starting to use catheters, you need to know about the best practices for self-catheterization. First, let’s talk about what catheters are.

 Intermittent catheters are considered single-use devices, so they should be used only once and then disposed of.
 While cleaning and reusing catheters may seem appealing to those who are trying to save a bit on medical supply costs, this practice makes UTIs much more likely.
 When you use a catheter, it’s nearly impossible to get it clean again, since it’s already been inserted into the body and contaminated by bacteria.

 Using catheters once, on the other hand, means you will have a more sterile experience each and every time you self-cath.
-The chances of bacteria being carried into your urethra on the catheter is minimized significantly.
-Single use of catheters is safer and recommended by medical professionals.
+The chances of bacteria being carried into your urethra on the catheter are minimized significantly.
+Sterile catheterization is safer, and most medical professionals recommend it to avoid complications like infections.

 One of the most important things that you will learn is the necessity of a clean environment when cathing.
 Make sure to wash your hands thoroughly before starting out.
 You can also keep some anti-bacterial wipes on hand with you to clean the area before insertion.
 Other items such as disposable gloves and an underpad to lay your supplies on can be helpful as well.